threatcode/BugCode/CHANGELOG/3.9/community.md

  * Fix showing of services with large names in the Web UI
  * Fix broken select all hosts checkbox
  * Fix bug viewing an attachment/evidence when its filename contained whitespaces
- * Fix "Are you sure you want to quit Bogcode?" dialog showing twice in GTK
+ * Fix "Are you sure you want to quit Bugcode?" dialog showing twice in GTK